Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Is Cairns worth visiting

-Cairns is the gateway to Tropical North Queensland, but the town isn’t much to write home about.
+Cairns is the gateway to all the attractions, but the town isn’t much to write home about.
 It’s much bigger than I thought it would be and doesn’t ooze tropical island vibes (as I was expecting).

-Bottom line: You don’t need to spend much time in Cairns itself.
+Bottom line: You don’t need to spend 5 days in Cairns itself.

 Instead, use it as a launching point for visiting the Great Barrier Reef.
 Once that’s done, get out of there and explore the nearby destinations, such as Port Douglas, Mossman Gorge, and Cape Tribulation.

-I’ve included all of those attractions in this itinerary and highlighted other things to do in Cairns if you have a few extra days to explore.
+I’ve included all of these attractions in this itinerary for Cairns and highlighted other things to do in the area if you have more than 5 days.

 Cairns 5 day Itinerary: Overview